-There is an increasing use of technology in the sector, including the use of digital communication tools with parents and digital documentation in routine activities.
-Computing skills and i-pad skills also encompass selecting appropriate apps for use with children.
+There is an increasing use of technology in the sector, including the use of digital communication tools with parents or guardians and digital documentation in routine activities.
+The Australian government has committed \$5.9 million from 2017-18 to 2020-21 to trial a series of applications ('apps') to be used in preschools to improve English literacy outcomes for Aboriginal and Torres Strait Islander children for whom English is not a first language.44 Computing skills and i-pad skills also encompass selecting appropriate apps for use with children.
 The integration of technology with play-based learning requires ongoing consideration of policies, procedures and skills.

-Technology skills relating to administration and business functions of services include budget tools, workforce development tools, roster systems and pay systems.
+Technology skills relating to administration and business functions of services include budgeting tools, workforce development tools, roster systems and pay systems.
 The new subsidy system incorporates external digital reporting requirements, and the online use of data facilitates increasing use of analytics for reporting and information purposes.

-Again, these units of competency are incorporated in existing Children's Education and Care qualifications in the training package.
-The current project incorporates updates to ensure the content of units of competency and qualifications continue to be aligned to the job roles in the sector.
+Again, these units of competency are incorporated into existing Children's Education and Care qualifications in the training package.
+The current project incorporates updates to ensure the content of units of competency and qualifications continues to be aligned to the job roles in the sector.